schaeren/homematicip-rest-mqtt-docker/demo/README.md

 -rw-rw---- 1  5678 peter  162 17.
 Aug 12:15 hmip_access.ini
 ```
 Important:<br/>
-Keep the the file `hmip_access.ini` in a safe place.
+Keep the file `hmip_access.ini` in a safe place.
 Anyone how has this file may gain access to yout HomematicIP devices.

 <a id="MinimalConfiguration"></a>
 ## Minimal configuration